IsaakBerg/grasshopper-primer/en/1-foundations/1-1/3_talking-to-rhino.md

 ####1.1.3.3.
-GUMBALL WIDGET
+GRASSHOPPER'S GUMBALL WIDGET

 In Rhino, gum-ball widgets enable mouse manipulations of geometry position, size and orientation.
 Rhino's gum-ball widgets manipulate existing Rhino geometry stored in its file.
-They do not work on geometry in Grasshopper's preview output.
+They do not work on non-existent geometry that is just part of Grasshopper's preview output.
 Such preview geometry does not comprise data actually stored in a Rhino document until the user bakes it.

 Still, some Grasshopper preview items can display their own gum-balls in Rhino.
 To know which ones, please distinguish referenced data from picked data.
 As mentioned in 1.1.3.0.5,referenced data points to existing geometry in an existing Rhino drawing and it is stored in Rhino.
 Picked data describes arbitrary geometry, and it is stored in Grasshopper.